Observable criterion for collective entanglement in Boson-lattice system

-{ \bf Extended Bose-Hubbard model}--- We first introduce the model of the lattice system.
-Dynamics of cold atoms in optical lattices may be governed by the usual BHM, ~\cite{ritsch2008ultracold}
+{ \bf Extended Bose-Hubbard model}--- We first introduce the model of the Boson lattice system.
+Dynamics of cold atoms in optical lattice may be addressed by the BHM ~\cite{ritsch2008ultracold}

 where $\hat{b}_i^\dagger$~($\hat{b}_i$) creates~(annihilates) a boson in the $i $th lattice site. $i,j=1,\cdots,L$ run through all $L$ number of lattice sites with $N$ a total number of bosons (trapped atoms) in the lattice.
 The first term accounts for the nearest-neighbor hopping between two sites $i$ and $j$ and the second term the on-site atom-atom interaction.
-Those two terms compete with each other to favor either the superfluid phase~with lattice sites entangled~\cite{walsh2019local} or unentangled Mott-insulator phase, respectively, if former prevails over the latter or the opposite.
+Those two terms compete with each other to favor either the SF phase~with lattice sites entangled~\cite{walsh2019local} or MI phase with no entanglement, respectively, if the former interaction prevails over the latter or the opposite.